yukikitayama/data-analysis/polars/note_data_analysis_with_polars.md

 - `.explain()` shows optimized query plan
   - `print(... .explain())` is easier to read.

+Query optimization
+- Polars passes the naive query plan to its query optimizer, and runs the optimized query plan when `.collect()` method is called on df.
+- When the `.fetch()` method is called on a LazyFrame `df`, polars run the optimized query plan and fetches a limited number of rows from the data source.

 Data types
 - Polars data types in a `Series` or `DataFrame` come from the **Apache Arrow** project
   - The data types in Pandas come from a mix of Numpy, Python, Apache Arrow, and some custom extension types